 As of the Spring 2011 semester, students enrolled in the Business Management, Criminal Justice, Criminal Justice-Police, Human Services, Liberal Arts: Humanities and Social Science, Liberal Arts: Individual Studies and Nursing degree programs on the Newburgh campus can complete all of their degree requirements at that campus.
+Additionally, as of Fall 2021 students enrolled in the Business Administration degree programs on the Newburgh campus can complete all of their degree requirements at that campus.
 Students enrolled in the College's remaining degree programs may take courses in Newburgh but must also complete a portion of their degree requirements at the Middletown campus.

-Students may complete no more than 30 of their credits online, unless they are enrolled in one of the following programs (since the college is approved by SUNY to offer these programs in distance learning format):
+Students may complete no more than 30 of their credits online, unless they are enrolled in a program for which the college has approval from SUNY to offer in the distance learning format.
+A notation appears on each of the individual programs for which SUNY has approved the distance learning format.

 - Accounting A.S.

 - Accounting A.A.S.

 - Accounting Procedures Certificate

 - Business Administration A.S.

 - Business Management A.A.S.

 - Clerical Office Assistant Certificate

 - Marketing A.A.S.
+(No longer accepting new students)

-- Medical Office Assistant A.A.S.
+- Medical Office Management A.A.S.

-- New Media A.A.S.
+- · New Media A.A.S.

 - Office Technologies A.A.S.: Legal Office Assistant

 - Office Technologies A.A.S.: Office Management

 - Office Technologies A.A.S.: Secretarial/Word Processing

-- · Public Health A.S.
+- Public Health A.S.